- Course Number: ENGL 25

 - Business historians & theorists on the information age: Joseph Schumpeter, Shoshana Zuboff, Peter Senge, Manuel Castells, etc.

-- Critics, cyberlibertarians, and hackers against the information age: John Perry Barlow, Critical Art Ensemble, Jodi, etc.
+- Critics, cyberlibertarians, and hackers of the information age: John Perry Barlow, Critical Art Ensemble, Donna Haraway, Jodi, etc.

 - Theorists and practitioners of the new “digital humanities”: Franco Moretti, The Stanford Literary lab, Ted Underwood, etc.

 - Theorists of digital “deformance” and “glitch”: Lisa Samuels, Jerome McGann, Mark Sample, Rosa Menkman, etc.

 - Short essay in which you imagine what computing will be like in the year 2050.